pygreece/community/organization/principles/en.md

 - The board of directors is responsible for selecting an independent host & the format of the GA with the agreement of the GA requester.

-- The board handles all day-to-day business of the PyGreece AMKE.
+- The board handles all day-to-day business of PyGreece AMKE.
 It is allowed to enter contracts for PyGreece AMKE and handle any issues of the PyGreece community that have not been otherwise regulated in the bylaws or by the General Assembly.